-Tableau regularly releases new versions of Tableau Desktop and Tableau Prep Builder.
+Tableau regularly releases new versions of Tableau Desktop, Tableau Prep Builder and Tableau Desktop Public Edition.
 To take advantage of new features as well as other improvements and enhancements, upgrade to the latest version.

-Note: By default, Tableau Desktop is configured to automatically install the latest maintenance upgrade (for example 2020.2.3) for you unless this feature has been disabled by the administrator.
+- Is Tableau Desktop configured to install the latest maintenance release?
+By default, Tableau Desktop is configured to automatically install the latest maintenance upgrade (for example 2022.1.1) for you unless this feature has been disabled by the administrator.

 Downloads/TableauAutoUpdatefolder.
 If the